On the classification of certain 1-connected 7-manifolds and related problems: Introduction

 Our main classification result is the following:

-\begin{thm} Let $M$ be a closed, smooth, spin, $1$-connected $7$-manifold whose integral cohomology ring is isomorphic to that of $\mathbb{C}P^2\times S^3$.
+\begin{thm} Let $M$ be a closed, smooth, spin, $1$-connected $7$-manifold with integral cohomology ring isomorphic to $H^*(\mathbb{C}P^2\times S^3)$.
 Then \begin{enumerate} \item there exists some $k$ such that $M$ is PL-homeomorphic to $M'_{k,0}$.
-Moreover, the homotopy type of $M$ is uniquely determined by $p_1(M) \mod 24$ and the homeomorphism type and PL-homeomorphism type are uniquely determined by $p_1(M)$. \item There exists some homotopy $7$-sphere $\Sigma^7$ such that $M$ is diffeomorphic to $M'_{k,0}\# \Sigma^7$.
-Furthermore, $M'_{k,0}\# \Sigma$ and $M'_{k,0}\# \Sigma'$ are not diffeomorphic for nondiffeomorphic homotopy $7$-spheres $\Sigma$ and $\Sigma'$, and they can be distinguished by the Kreck-Stolz type invariant $s(M)$. \end{enumerate} \end{thm}
+Moreover, the homotopy type of $M$ is uniquely determined by $p_1(M) \mod 24$, and the homeomorphism type and the PL-homeomorphism type are uniquely determined by $p_1(M)$; \item there exists some homotopy $7$-sphere $\Sigma^7$ such that $M$ is diffeomorphic to $M'_{k,0}\# \Sigma^7$. \end{enumerate} \end{thm}